paulfiliora/Storey/README.md

-# Storey:
+# Storey: store your stories
-store your stories, turbo charge your writing process, share with the world.
+Turbo charge your writing process & share with the world.
 A webapp for writing books along with tools to assist like emotional analysis and voice dictation writing.

 # Installation Instructions